lfoppiano/material-parsers/README.md

 # Material Parsers (and other tools)

-Sister project of [grobid-superconductors](https://github.com/lfoppiano/grobid-superconductors) containing a web service that interfaces with the python libraries (e.g. Spacy).
+Previously this project was released as `grobid-superconductors-tools`, born as aister project of [grobid-superconductors](https://github.com/lfoppiano/grobid-superconductors) containing a web service that interfaces with the python libraries (e.g. Spacy).

 The service provides the following functionalities: